 A mechanical float valve assembly is provided as standard equipment on the evaporative cooling unit (unless the unit has been ordered with an optional electronic water level control package or the unit is arranged for remote sump operation).
 The make up valve is easily accessible from outside the unit through the access door or removable air inlet louver.
 The make up valve is a bronze valve connected to a float arm assembly and is activated by a large foam filled plastic float.
 The float is mounted on an all-thread rod held in place by wing nuts.
 The water level in the basin is adjusted by repositioning the float and all-thread using the wing nuts.
-Refer to Figure 14 for details.
-The bottom center of the float should be set at 1" below the middle of the overflow.
+The bottom center of the float should be set at 1" (25mm) below the middle of the overflow.
 At its highest point, float arm should be parallel to the water level.

 The make up valve assembly should be inspected monthly and adjusted as required.
 The valve should be inspected annually for leakage and if necessary, the valve seat should be replaced.
-The make up water pressure for the mechanical valve should be maintained between 20 and 50 PSIG (138 kPa and 345 kPa).
+The make up water pressure for the mechanical valve should be maintained between 140 and 340 kPa.